LuisHenaoS/LuisHenaoS/README.md

 ## 🧑‍💻 About Me

 - 🚀 **DevOps**
-- 🎓 Higher Technician in Web Application Development at **iFP** with specialization in Cloud Computing and Systems Administration
+- 🎓 Higher Technician in Web Application Development at **iFP** with specialization in Cloud Computing and Systems Administration at **UNIR**
 - 🌍 Based in **Barcelona**
 - 🛠️ Currently pursuing **Red Hat Certified System Administrator** and **Certified Kubernetes Administrator**
 - ⚡ I like **MMA, swimming, and walking**